nodejs/website-redesign/content-style-guide/01-voice-and-tone.md

 writing.
 It would not be a good idea to use the same tone of voice with someone who’s upset as you would with someone who’s happy.

+Over the course of a day, we typically take on different roles.
+At lunch with others, we sometimes take the role of a friend.
+In a team meeting, we often take a collaborative role.
+While walking our child to school, we take the role of a parent.
-Our voice doesn’t change much from day to day, but our tone changes all the time.
+Across all these settings, we are still the same person.
+In much the same way, our voice doesn’t change much from in different settings, but our tone changes all the time.

 ## Our voice